Now that Halloween is around the corner (gosh, time flies!), it is time to talk about the next dollhouse style: a Gothic dollhouse.

 Gothic clothes in the Middle Ages.

-Here are some characteristics of the Gothic clothes during the Middle Ages (so you can base your Gothic dolls’ clothes on this perhaps?):
+Here are some characteristics of Gothic clothes during the Middle Ages (so you can base your Gothic dolls’ clothes on this perhaps?):

 - made from velvet